Datenschmutz/docs/README.md

 # Contributing
 <h3>
 <p align="center">You' ve found a bug or can add something to a documentation?
-Feel free to use the -Edit this page- button at the bottom of the page or start a Pull request directly from GitHub and share your knowledge with others!</p>
+Feel free to use the -Edit this page- button at the bottom of the page or start a Pull request directly from GitHub and share your knowledge with others!
+Look <a href="./CONTRIBUTING.md">here</a> to get more information on how you can contribute</p>
 </h3>

 <h3>